Florida Medicaid and Funeral Costs - Burial Expenses

 Medicaid allows you to prepay for your family's burial spaces

 If a Medicaid applicant so desires, he or she may also prepay for grave sites, caskets, headstones, costs of opening/closing graves. crypts, mausoleums, and urns for themselves and all members of their immediate family, including: minor and adult children, stepchildren, adopted children, brothers, sisters, parents, adoptive parents and the spouses of any of the above-mentioned people - again as long as the payments are irrevocable (i.e. family cannot sell their right to these services at any time).
+Very few of my clients have every utilized this strategy as a quick way to achieve Florida Medicaid asset eligibility, but it remains available.

 To discuss this and other Medicaid spend down techniques, call to schedule a consultation.